manuellugodev/HotelClientIos/PROJECT_CONTEXT.md

 ## Quick Start Context

 This is a **SwiftUI-based hotel booking app** using **Clean Architecture** principles.
-The app is functional with authentication, room search, and profile management fully implemented.
-Reservation creation is partially complete and needs finishing.
+The app is functional with authentication (login & registration), room search, profile management, reservation creation with confirmation, viewing upcoming/past reservations, and reservation deletion fully implemented.

 ---